JonasImazon/Road_detection_model/README.md

 # U-Net Road Detection model with Sentinel 2 imagery
+Published Paper can be accessed throught the following link: https://www.mdpi.com/2072-4292/14/15/3625

 The following workflow describes the steps taken to produce the proposed segmentation model for road detection in the brazilian Amazon